QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/iterative_methods_sparsity.md

      alpha * x[end - 1] - alpha * x[end]]
 end
 Q_map = LinearMap(Q_mul, N)
-A_composed = ρ * I - Q_map   # map composition, performs no calculations
+A_composed = rho * I - Q_map   # map composition, performs no calculations
 @show norm(A - sparse(A_composed))  # test produces the same matrix
 gmres(A_composed, r, log = true)[2]
 ```

 In this example, the left-multiply of the `A_composed` used by `gmres` uses the left-multiply of `Q_map` and `I` with the rules
 of linearity.
-The `A_composed = ρ * I - Q_map` operation simply creates the `LinearMaps.LinearCombination` type, and doesn't perform any calculations on its own.
+The `A_composed = rho * I - Q_map` operation simply creates the `LinearMaps.LinearCombination` type, and doesn't perform any calculations on its own.

 ## Iterative Methods for Linear Least Squares